-Claire Orpeza is AbelCine’s Social Media Coordinator, having joined the company in 2007 as a receptionist.
-Originally from Connecticut (by way of the Philippines), she graduated from Drew University in New Jersey as an English major with a minor in Sociology.
+Claire Orpeza is AbelCine’s Community Manager, having joined the company in 2007 as a receptionist.
+Originally from Connecticut (by way of the Philippines), she graduated from Drew University as an English major with a minor in Sociology.

 She enjoys photography, cute things, and is always on the lookout for delicious restaurants where she can raise her foodie cred.

 Originally from Albuquerque New Mexico, Dave Kincaid studied Audio and Video at Belmont University in Nashville, Tennessee.
 Dave works with AbelCine’s Sales and Training departments as an HD Camera Support Technician.